dsuareznieto/dsuareznieto/README.md

 ### Hi there, I'm David Suárez Nieto 👋

+I'm David, a Data Scientist looking to analyze and make decisions based on data.
+I also have specialized knowledge in talent management.
+One of my main interests is to be a transversal professional capable of applying knowledge of the IT sector and Data Science ecosystem to human resources one.

 - 🔭 I’m currently working with Data Analysis, Machine Learning and Data Engineer ecosystem